 Thurston County's County-Wide Planning Policies require that joint plans be developed for all urban growth areas around a city or town.
 Joint plans are adopted within this Comprehensive Plan, although they appear in separate documents.
 Joint plans serve as the comprehensive plan for the unincorporated portions of each city or town's urban growth area.
 Joint plans are developed by and adopted by both the city or town and the county.

-are available for purchase or reference at the respective city hall or planning department.
+Joint plans are available on the county’s website as part of the Comprehensive Plan.

 B. Other Plans Adopted as Part of the Comprehensive Plan: